 - The World is Racist at Heart - 5's & 2's logic proves inevitable doom for anti-racist Whites

 - sight of the world beyond now is a closed eye, in darkness

-- Is America the greatest country in the world?
+- Is the U.S. the Most Powerful Country in the World?

 History and Debate of World Trade Organization

 In operation since January 1, 1995, the World Trade Organization regulates trade between the 153 member nations who participate in the organization.
 The 153 member nations of the World Trade Organization comprise more than 97% of total world trade.
 The objective of the World Trade Organization is to stimulate economic growth and promote free trade between nations.
 The World Trade Organization provides a framework for the negotiation and formalization of trade agreements between the member nations as well as a dispute resolution process aimed at enforcing World Trade Organization agreements that have been executed by government representatives of member nations.

 Although the World Trade Organization technically operates on a one country, one vote system, votes are not actually ever taken.
 Instead, decision making in the organization is usually by consensus with bargaining power based primarily on relative market size.
 Although the use of consensus in decision making increases the likelihood that the ultimate decision will be widely accepted, it is generally a slow process that ultimately results in ambiguous agreements.
 Furthermore, the consensus decision-making usually occurs through a process of negotiations between small groups of nations as opposed to by consensus of all member nations.

 WTO Debate Controversy